ckdake/fitler/README.md

    RIDEWITHGPS_EMAIL=your_email
    RIDEWITHGPS_PASSWORD=your_password
    RIDEWITHGPS_KEY=your_api_key

+   # Garmin Connect credentials (required for Garmin integration)
+   GARMIN_EMAIL=your_email
+   GARMINTOKENS=~/.garminconnect
    ```
-   Note: You can get Strava API credentials by creating an application at https://www.strava.com/settings/api
+   Note: You can get Strava API credentials by creating an application at https://www.strava.com/settings/api,
-   and RideWithGPS credentials at https://ridewithgps.com/api
+   RideWithGPS credentials at https://ridewithgps.com/api, and Garmin Connect credentials by using your
+   existing Garmin Connect account.

 5. **Prepare your data:**
     - Place your exported Strava activity files in a folder such as `export_12345/` in the repo root.